-Fortran TQGPN (INDEXP, NAME, IW SG, IWSE)
+Fortran TQGPN (INDEXP, NAME, IWSG, IWSE)

 C-interface tq_gpn(TC_INT index,TC_STRING phase,TC_STRING_LENGTH strlen phase,TC_INT iwsg,TC_INT iwse);

 Full name: Get Phase Name.

-Purpose: With this subroutine theapplic name of the phase. ation program can convert a phase index to the
+Purpose: With this subroutine the application program can convert a phase index to the name of the phase.

 Comments: The conversion from phase name to phase index is done by "TQGPI" on the next page.
 Note that phases with miscibility gaps must appear with each possible composition set as a separate phase.
 These are named as BCC#1, BCC#2 etc.

 Arguments

 Name Туре Value set on call or returned

 INDEXP Integer Set to the index of a phase.

 NAME Character24 Return the name of the phase.

 IWSG Integer array Workspace

 IWSE Integer array Workspace